aenthill/aenthill/docs/content/use/_index.md

 generate a project.
 But this approach is fundamentally limited.

 Aenthill **does not** work like that.
 Instead, Aenthill relies on a set of programs hosted in separate containers.
-We call those program *aents*.
+We call those programs *aents*.

 Working together, these aents will build your project infrastructure.
 This architecture is very flexible.
 It means anyone can write its own aent